tenstorrent/tt-metal/docs/source/tools/watcher.rst

 ---------------

-The Watcher state can be dumped using ``gdb`` regardless of whether or not the Watcher was enabled; however, if it is disabled the dumped state won't include the debug only state such as way points.
+The Watcher state can be dumped using ``gdb`` regardless of whether or not the Watcher was enabled; however, if it is disabled the dumped state won't include the debug only state such as waypoints.
 In the example below, gdb's responses to commands have been removed for brevity.
 After attaching to the program and stopping it with ``ctl-c``:

 .. code-block::